 Trev: I’ve used Google Assistant for a while now and it’s worked fine, so I have no desire to change.
 I figure if Google is the most powerful search engine in the world, the virtual assistant using that engine must also be pretty powerful.
 It can also connect to Chromecast so I don’t even have to find my remote.

 Need a way to connect your stuff without these smart assistants?
-Check out our Best Smart Hubs article.
+Check out our Best Smart Hubs review.

 Best IFTTT devices recap

-Just so you know, with IFTTT and your virtual assistant (Amazon Echo, Google Home, or otherwise), you can link just about any set of smart devices together.
+Just so you know, with IFTTT and your smart voice assistant (Amazon Alexa, Google Assistant, or otherwise), you can link just about any set of smart devices together.
 And if what you want to do doesn’t work directly with the apps you already have, chances are you can make an IFTTT recipe for it.
 You may want to scope out the official IFTTT website for some ideas of recipes you can use.